fremling/Text2Tex.jl/README.md

 # UnicodeToTex
-Lightweight library taht converst unicode caracters to the corresponding latex strings
+Lightweight library that converts Unicode characters to the corresponding latex strings